aleynaw/RepElite/README.md

 - As a user, I want to be able to **save** current my workout plan to file
 - As a user, I want to be able to **load** a saved workout plan from file
+- As a user, I want to be able to have my profile **stored** after creating it
+- As a user, I want to be able to **load** a previously saved profile